Try a We talk so much about time management tips and productivity. What I want to discuss now is more on getting the

 - Use various mediums to focus on yourself.
 You can use journaling, sound, and movement includes yoga, flame, water (they have those waterfall machines), and scent (aromatherapy).
 Here is a list of some essential oils for stress.

 - Meditate while exercising.
 Focusing on your body’s reaction to physical activity can be a great way to start to train your mind.
 Yoga anybody!
 Inserting my fave yoga Youtuber.

 - Use music.
 Sometimes when I am particularly scattered, I’ll put on soothing meditative music.
-It helps me to focus my intentions and desires.
+It helps me to focus on my intentions and desires.

 - Don’t eat a meal right before meditation.
 I eat about 2 hours before meditating.
 This ensures that I will not be starving or focused on how tired I am from my food.
-I do yoga 1-3 times a week around the same time and when I meditate without exercise its late night.
+I do yoga 1-3 times a week around the same time and meditate without exercising late at night.